Our Family Name

 A deep pool of water that appeared to be black, or it maybe came from an excerpt of the Navajo creation mythology.

 "Tó" meaning "water", and "łizhin", meaning the color "black".

-In the late 1940's our relatives entered the United States government schooling system (boarding schools), our name could not be pronounced effectively in English, thus our name was translated and recorded "Blackwater".
+In the late 1940's our relatives entered the United States government schooling system (boarding schools) and U.S. Military, our name could not be pronounced effectively in English, thus our name was translated and recorded "Blackwater".

 Our Tour Company

 Established in June 2005.
 Our family decided to show the world Monument Valley, along side other Navajo operators here in the Monument Valley Navajo Tribal Park.

 We would like to invite you to visit one of the Navajo Nation's many scenic areas, and also one of the Southwest United State's scenic wonders besides the; Grand Canyon, Antelope Canyon, Bryce Canyon, and Zions National Park.